billykwok/seihon/README.md

 It currently consists of two libraries.

 1. [`@seihon/loader`](https://github.com/billykwok/seihon/tree/master/packages/loader) is a [`webpack`](https://github.com/webpack/webpack) loader that collects [`frontmatter`](https://github.com/jxson/front-matter) from all MDX documents and transforms them into one single object.

-   - It allows you to statically generate Table of Content, Blog Directory, Project List, or anything that contains a collection of data derived from [`frontmatter`](https://github.com/jxson/front-matter), without manual maintenance.
+It allows you to statically generate Table of Content, Blog Directory, Project List, or anything that contains a collection of data derived from [`frontmatter`](https://github.com/jxson/front-matter), without manual maintenance.
 You can even paginate the result using query parameters.
-   - Additionally, this loader allows you to transform frontmatter into actually content in the markdown part of the MDX document.

 2. [`@seihon/macro`](https://github.com/billykwok/seihon/tree/master/packages/macro) is a [`babel-macro`](https://github.com/kentcdodds/babel-plugin-macros) that transpiles `collection<Item>('../example.collection.js')` into `require('../example.collection.js')`.

-3. [`@seihon/sectionize`](https://github.com/billykwok/seihon/tree/master/packages/sectionize) is a [`unified`](https://github.com/unifiedjs/unified) plugin that divides a continuous piece of content into chunks wrapped by a customizable tag.
-   - To use it with [`@mdx-js/loader`](https://github.com/mdx-js/mdx/tree/master/packages/loader), you can add it to the `remarkPlugins` option.
-   - To use it with [`unified`](https://github.com/unifiedjs/unified), you just need to place this plugin into the `.use()` pipeline.

 > In most occasions, you need to use this toolkit together with [`webpack`](https://github.com/webpack/webpack), [`@mdx-js/loader`](https://github.com/mdx-js/mdx/tree/master/packages/loader), [`babel-loader`](https://github.com/babel/babel-loader) and [`loadable-components`](https://github.com/smooth-code/loadable-components) in order to build a code-splitted CMS-less MDX-based static site.